 Bang smack in the city center, this chic hostel is where all the action is.
 From the hostel, it is just a quick walk to Brussels’ bars, restaurants, and clubs.
 The rooms are comfy and spacious and they have fantastic WiFi and a well-equipped kitchen.
 If you’re traveling alone then this is a great place to meet people as they have a great little common room.
 This is definitely one of the cooler hostels in Brussels.

-2. Urban City Centre Hostel
+Dorm rooms in the Urban City Centre Hostel in Brussels

 The Urban City Centre Hostel in Brussels ticks all the boxes when it comes to what makes the perfect hostel.
 It has clean, modern rooms with a simple design and comfortable beds.
 The bathrooms are equipped with everything you need and there is a common area where you can mingle or work.
 Tick, tick, tick.